danghung1202/awesome-note/rxjs.md

 ## Subject and BehaviorSubject

-For `Subject` object, all values was sent before subscriber is not deliveried to that subscriber
+For `Subject` object, all values was sent before subscriber is not delivered to that subscriber

     const subject = new Rx.Subject();
     subject.next(1);